 Why start a YouTube channel in Uganda?

 If you tell anyone that you want to start a YouTube channel in Uganda and they tell you it is too late, ignore them.
-The vlogging culture has skyrocketed in Uganda over the past years and it has proved to be a very lucrative business for content creators.
+The vlogging culture has skyrocketed in Uganda over the past years and it has proved to be a very lucrative business for hundreds of content creators.

 Today, YouTube is the world’s second most popular search engine after Google.
 It is also the second most visited website in Uganda according to Alexa rankings.
-Current statistics show that YouTube has a total of 1.3 billion active users worldwide.
+Current statistics indicate that YouTube has a total of 1.3 billion active users worldwide.

 Below are some of the opportunities and benefits that come with running a YouTube channel in Uganda: